lingga91/URLcrisper/README.md

 # URLcrisper
-This is a source code of a URL shortner aplication built using PHP.
+is a URL shortner aplication built using PHP.